railsuser2014/openobject-doc-book-en/2/2_6_Comms/2_6_Comms_thunderbird.rst

 In the ``Link to an Existing Document`` section, select an object to which you like to add to your email and its attachments.
 You can select any object you defined in the ``Document Settings`` section and attach the selected mail to the selected record.
-The plugin also allows you to select several documents at once, simply by selecting a document and pressing the :kbd:`Ctrl: key when selecting the next document.
+The plugin also allows you to select several documents at once, simply by selecting a document and pressing the :kbd:`Ctrl`: key when selecting the next document.

 Do not forget to click the ``Search`` button to refresh the Documents list when you have selected a different document type.